 The problem is simple – even as the number of vehicles has expanded, parking space in Indian cities has remained constant or reduced due to a growing population.
 Especially when land is limited and expensive, like in metropolises, rising parking demand spaces puts immense pressure on it.
 Sample this, in New York midtown area, road area per person stands at 33.3 sqm while in Mumbai’s Null Bazaar, it is no more than 1.7 sqm.
 This means that a vehicle in Mumbai imposes a cost nearly 20 times as much as one in New York.

 Thanks to a rapid economic and population growth, Indian metropolises are staring at a mobility crisis.
-Today, urban areas face tremendous pressure on parking spaces, resulting in issues such as traffic congestion, disproportionate demand and supply, and environmental hazards, to name a few.
+Today, urban areas face tremendous pressure on parking spaces, resulting in parking issues in India such as traffic congestion, disproportionate demand and supply, and environmental hazards, to name a few.
 Because of poor parking management and policy, India struggles with chaotic situations like overcrowded footpaths, illegal parking, and criminal activities due to improper surveillance.

 Let’s take a look at some of the most pressing parking problems facing Indian metropolises today.